thomas-marquis/mistral-client/docs/basic-usage/chat-completion.md

 -  The list of messages to send.
 This list **must** respect the order of the messages (\[system/\]user/assistant/...).
 System message is optional.
    See below for more information about messages.

-You can then specify a list of options (`ChatCompletionRequestOption`) to customize the request.
+You can customize the request either by using options (`ChatCompletionRequestOption`) or setting the request's exported fields directly.

 ```go
 req := mistral.NewChatCompletionRequest("mistral-small-latest",